V-Sekai/manuals/decisions/20230522-proposal-template.md

-# Issue: Propose a possible solution to solve a V-Sekai limitation.
-If this doesn't look right, choose a different type.
+# Propose a possible solution to solve a V-Sekai limitation

 ## Metadata